Outdoor Burning Permits

 The type of burning you are planning and the location of the burn will determine whether or not you need a permit.

 Land clearing burning requires a permit.
 Land clearing burning means the burning of trees, stumps, shrubs or other natural vegetation.
 To be eligible for a land clearing permit, the use of the land must be changing.
 Common changes in use are non-agricultural to agricultural; vacant to residential development; and vacant to commercial development.
 Land clearing burning is not allowed in some areas, such as urban growth areas (UGA's).
-This link is for a Land Clearing Burning Permit.

 All agricultural burning requires a permit.
-This is the link for an Agricultural Burning Permit.

 Silvicultural burning, or burning of forest land, is regulated by the Department of Natural Resources.